Ye-Yint-Nyo-Hmine/Song-Recognizer/README.md

 ### Installing environment
-To start with an environment, I suggest using Conda
+To start with an environment, we suggest using Conda

 [WINDOWS](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)